Black Esk Water Treatment Works, Boreland

 Environmental advisors have been engaged and will be consulted regularly throughout the duration of the project.

-We carried out tree felling in commercial woodland in February 2024, which was already part of a long term commercial felling plan and it will enable us to carry out ground condition surveys to help inform our designs.
+We carried out tree felling in commercial woodland in February 2024, which was already part of a long term commercial felling plan and enabled us to carry out ground condition surveys to help inform our designs.

 We are also exploring additional ways to enhance biodiversity on site.
 A biodiversity survey has already been conducted to identify potential improvements across the broader Black Esk area.